 This classic Sweet Potato Casserole is great on your Thanksgiving table and also a perfect side dish that can be enjoyed any time of the year.
 It is filled with a delicious sweet potato mixture and topped with crunchy pecans and marshmallows.

-Boil sweet potatoes for about 20 minutes or until a fork is easily inserted into the centers.
+Boil approximately 5 pounds of peeled and cubed sweet potatoes in a large saucepan for about 20 minutes, or until a fork is easily inserted into the centers.

-Combine pecans, butter, flour and brown sugar in a medium bowl and mix well.
-Spread over the top of the sweet potato layer (there will be gaps!).
+Combine pecans, butter, flour and brown sugar in a large bowl and mix well.
+Spread the pecan topping over the sweet potato layer (there will be gaps! this is ok!).

-Bake for 25 minutes at 350 degrees.
-Add marshmallows in an even layer 5 minutes before time is up.
+Bake for 25 minutes in the preheated oven.
+Add mini marshmallows in an even layer 5 minutes before time is up.
 ENJOY!

 Yes!
 That is one of the things I love about this recipe.
-Prep Sweet Potato Casserole up to 2 days before baking, but leave the toppings (pecans and marshmallows) off until just before you put it in the oven.
-This will save you 30 minutes, which is extremely valuable.
-Especially if you are making this casserole on a holiday!
+Prep Sweet Potato Casserole up to 2 days before baking, but leave the streusel topping and marshmallows off until just before you put it in the oven.
+This will save you 30 minutes, which is extremely valuable, especially if you are making this casserole on a holiday!